 Context

-This list ranks the 50 States in the United States by Some Other Race (SOR) population, as estimated by the United States Census Bureau.
-It also highlights population changes in each States over the past five years.
+This list ranks the 50 states in the United States by Multi-Racial Native Hawaiian and Other Pacific Islander (NHPI) population, as estimated by the United States Census Bureau.
+It also highlights population changes in each states over the past five years.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates, including: